awsdocs/aws-java-developer-guide-v2/doc_source/examples-iam-access-keys.rst

 Activating or Deactivating Access Keys
 ======================================

-You can activate or deactivate an access key by creating an :aws-java-class-prev:`UpdateAccessKeyRequest
+You can activate or deactivate an access key by creating an :aws-java-class:`UpdateAccessKeyRequest
 <services/iam/model/UpdateAccessKeyRequest>` object, providing the access key ID,
-optionally the user name, and the desired :aws-java-class-prev:`status <services/iam/model/StatusType>`, then passing the request object to the
+optionally the user name, and the desired :aws-java-class:`status <services/iam/model/StatusType>`, then passing the request object to the
 |iamclient|'s :methodname:`updateAccessKey` method.